rdavisau/sockets-for-pcl/README.md

 #Sockets Plugin for Xamarin and Windows (PCL)

 An abstraction over the socket implementations of .NET and WinRT, providing a PCL-friendly socket library for projects targeting Xamarin iOS/Android/Forms, Windows Phone 8/8.1, Windows Store, and/or Windows Desktop.
+Using this plugin, you can write socket code in your PCL.
+This simplifies cross-platform peer-to-peer communications signficantly, but also promotes code reuse for many other cases.

+The library utilises the "Bait and Switch" pattern, so _must_ be installed via nuget in both the PCL _and_ your native projects.
 Get it on nuget: __NUGET_LINK_HERE__

 #### Classes
 The plugin currently provides the following socket abstractions: